Beyond problems with yourself and others, society can often be aligned against you.

 - To look younger, lose weight and get in shape.

-- To look younger as a male, shave off hair, and grow it out to look older.
+- Shave off hair to look younger as a male, and grow it out to look older.

 - Race discrimination usually establishes itself upon skin color, but sometimes on family background.